Hans Ephraimson-Abt: Air accidents' victims advocate

 On 1 September 1983, while en route from New York City to Seoul, South Korea, with stopover in Anchorage, Alaska, Korean Air Lines Flight 007, a Boeing 747-230B carrying 246 passengers and 23 crew was shot down over Moneron Island by the Soviet Air Force, after the airliner deviated from its original planned route and flew through Soviet prohibited airspace, killing all on board.
 Among the passengers onboard the flight was Ephraimson-Abt's daughter Alice, an East Asian studies graduate of Wittenberg University, who was traveling to Beijing, via Seoul and then Hong Kong, to teach English and study Mandarin at Renmin University of China.
 Many families, including Ephraimson-Abt, were not directly informed by the airline.
 Instead, he learned of the shootdown from a hotel manager in Hong Kong whom he had asked to assist Alice upon her arrival.
 When he contacted Korean Air Lines for information, the airline abruptly ended the call, offering no assistance or details.

 Motivated by the lack of communication and support from Korean Air Lines in the aftermath of the KAL 007 incident, Ephraimson-Abt co-founded the American Association for Families of KAL 007 Victims in 1983, serving as its chairman.
 He met with 149 State Department officials, visited Washington over 250 times, and helped influence major changes, including improved airline liability standards and the establishment of the National Transportation Safety Board's family assistance role.
-Following the dissolution of the Soviet Union, Ephraimson-Abt secured the support of Senators Ted Kennedy, Sam Nunn, Carl Levin and Bill Bradley, who jointly wrote to Soviet President Mikhail Gorbachev requesting details about KAL 007.
+Prior to the dissolution of the Soviet Union, Ephraimson-Abt secured the support of Senators Ted Kennedy, Sam Nunn, Carl Levin and Bill Bradley, who jointly wrote to Soviet President Mikhail Gorbachev requesting details about KAL 007.
 The organization later expanded into the Air Crash Victims Family Group to support families affected by other aviation disasters.